Back to Projects

 The project broke ground in July 2024 in Hughenden with the construction of the workforce accommodation and facilities.

-CopperString 2032 is on track for completion by 2029, with commissioning and energisation of the transmission line expected from 2031.
+CopperString 2032 is on track for completion by 2029, with commissioning and energisation of the transmission line expected by 2031.

 CopperString 2032 is the most significant investment in economic infrastructure in North and North West Queensland in generations.
 Unlocking affordable renewable energy and our critical minerals will benefit Townsville, Mount Isa, and every town in between – supporting thousands of jobs and billions in investment.